BjornFJohansson/pydna/README.md

 The `pydna_test_and_coverage_workflow.yml is triggered on all pushed non-tagged commits.
 This workflow run tests, doctests and a series of Jupyter notebooks using pytest.

-The two other workflows build a setuptools wheel and packages for Python 3.7, 3.8 and 3.9 on Linux, Windows and macOS.
+The two other workflows build a setuptools wheel and packages for different Python versions on Linux, Windows and macOS.
 These are triggered by publishing a github release manually from the github interface.